b1n0r10n/b1n0r10n/README.md

 ## 🧠 About Me

 I'm a web developer and scientific programmer passionate about merging clean code with scientific clarity.
-With a unique background at the intersection of astronomy, education, and data science, I enjoy building things that serve both curiosity and utility.
+With a unique background at the intersection of astronomy, and data science, I enjoy building things that serve both curiosity and utility.

 Currently, I work at **CELLS UPI (Center for Excellence of Lesson and Learning Studies)**, where I designed and developed the official institutional website to enhance its public profile and digital accessibility.
 Previously, I’ve collaborated on data-driven and ML-based projects ranging from astronomical star cluster simulations to cancer classification and crypto forecasting models.